 There are explicit requirements for suppliers providing merchandise carrying a brand or private label owned by The Warehouse Group.
-These include the ongoing disclosure of the identity and location of all primary and secondary manufacturing sites associated with each purchase order, the qualification of these sites (in reference to this policy) as a precondition of order placement, and the acceptance of ongoing monitoring and continuous improvement as a condition of business.
+These include the ongoing disclosure of the identity and location of all primary and secondary manufacturing sites associated with each purchase order, condition of order placement, and the acceptance of ongoing monitoring environment and making it easier for our customers to be more sustainable.

-In FY21, The Warehouse's private label products were sourced from around 500 factories' primarily located in China, Bangladesh, India, Vietnam, Malaysia, and Pakistan, involving about 246,000 workers.
+500 factories1 primarily located in China, Bangladesh, India, Vietnam, Malaysia, and Pakistan, involving about 246,000 workers.
 172 new factories (70% of applicants) qualified to enter our supply chain via our oversight of third-party Labour and Environmental Audits.